ssevban/youtubeControl/README.md

 - Make sure both devices are connected to the internet
 - Verify your Firebase configuration is correct
 - Check that the extension is properly installed and enabled

+## Important
+this project created by ai and this readme file writed by ai.

 ## License